 Although you have a right to dispute incorrect, outdated, or incomplete information in your credit report, sometimes the credit reporting agency’s investigation doesn’t resolve the dispute to your satisfaction.
-If this happens, you have the right to file a brief statement about the dispute.
-This is often referred to as an “explanatory statement.”
+If this happens, you have the right to file a brief statement, often referred to as an “explanatory statement,” about the dispute.

-If you request it, the credit reporting agency must also give the statement or summary to anyone you identify who received a copy of your file within the past six months—or two years if your file was given out for employment purposes.
-This service is free if you request it within 30 days after the agency gave you notice of the results of the investigation.
-Otherwise, you will have to pay the same amount as the agency would normally charge for a credit report (about $10).
+If you request it, the CRA must also give the statement or summary to anyone you identify who received a copy of your file within the past six months—or two years if your file was given out for employment purposes.
+This service is free if you request it within 30 days after the agency gave you notice of the results of the reinvestigation.
+Otherwise, you will have to pay the same amount as the agency would normally charge for a credit report (up to about $12).

 It's a good idea to keep the statement very brief.
 Because the CRA is required to provide only a summary of your statement (not your actual statement) to anyone who requests your file, if your statement is short, the credit reporting agency is more likely to pass on your statement unedited.
 If your statement is long, the CRA will probably condense your explanation to just a few sentences or codes.
 To avoid this problem, keep your statement clear and concise.

 The CRAs are only required to include a statement in your file if you're disputing the completeness or accuracy of a particular item.
 While the agencies don't have to include a statement if you're only explaining extenuating circumstances or other reasons why you haven’t been able to pay your debts, they usually will.
 If the agency allows you to add such a statement, it can charge you a fee.